mitchross/k3s-argocd-starter/monitoring/README.md

 ## Components
 - **victoria-metrics/**: Metrics collection, storage, and alerting (Operator, VMSingle, VMAgent, VMAlert, VMRule, etc.)
-- **grafana/**: Visualization and dashboards for metrics and logs.
+- **grafana/**: Visualization and dashboards for metrics (auto-provisioned for VictoriaMetrics)
 - **victorialogs/**: Centralized log collection and querying (VictoriaLogs)
-- **kube-state-metrics/**: Exposes Kubernetes object state as metrics.
+- **kube-state-metrics/**: Exposes Kubernetes object state as metrics for cluster monitoring (deployed in kube-system)
-- **node-exporter/**: Exposes node-level metrics for all cluster nodes.
+- **node-exporter/**: Exposes node-level metrics for all cluster nodes (deployed as DaemonSet in monitoring)

 ## Usage
 - Deploy each component with Argo CD or Kustomize.
 The ApplicationSet is configured to deploy each component to the correct namespace automatically.